USGS-R/RSurvey/README.md

 Windows users should set R to operate as a single document interface (SDI) application during installation by choosing to customize the start-up options and specifying the SDI interface (not the default).

-If your operating system is OS X, download and install [XQuartz](https://www.xquartz.org/), and reboot your computer.
+If your operating system is macOS, download and install [XQuartz](https://www.xquartz.org/), and reboot your computer.

 **RSurvey** uses the [Tk](http://www.tkdocs.com/) toolkit for GUI rendering, access to Tk is provided by the **tcltk** package.